megaturik/grab-mysql-schema/README.md

 # grab-mysql-schema
-The script dumps users, privileges and databases to sql format
+Script dumps users, privileges and databases to sql format